-- Good daily nutrition: As a longtime vegetarian (23 years), it’s true that I abide by a plant-strong diet.
-However, the foods that I eat are not just “healthy” but they serve a purpose as they keep me healthy and help to fuel my active lifestyle.
-I don’t change up my diet too much throughout the season and I never follow fad diets (or restrictive diets).
+- Good daily nutrition and best supplements for muscle recovery: As a longtime vegetarian (23 years), it's true that I abide by a plant-strong diet.
+However, the foods that I eat are not just "healthy" but they serve a purpose as they keep me healthy and help to fuel my active lifestyle.
+I don't change up my diet too much throughout the season and I never follow fad diets (or restrictive diets).
 The main component that changes when I train for an Ironman is the extra emphasis in sport nutrition, before, during and after workouts.

 - Sport nutrition: Whereas my daily diet helps to keep me healthy and gives me energy, I am a firm believer in sport nutrition to help with hydration and to delay fatigue.
 To me, sport nutrition is functional; and as a board certified sport dietitian, I am constantly aware of how sport nutrition products can enhance performance and what products work best for me.